Hexagram 46升Pushing Upward

 — Legge (1882)

-Line 5 is the ruler line and the image the hexagram has been preparing the actor for: 升階, ascending the stairs.
-The stairs are the deliberate paced architectural form of the ascent — not the seed pushing up through the earth, not the empty city entered without resistance, not the founding mountain on which the sacrifice was made, but the formal graduated steps of an institutionalised rise.
-The actor at line 5 is climbing in the structure the configuration has built for the climbing, one step at a time, in the position the ruler-line altitude confers.
+Line 5 is the ruler line and the image the hexagram has been preparing you for: 升階, ascending the stairs.
+The stairs are the deliberate, paced, architectural form of the ascent — not the seed pushing up through the earth, not the empty city entered without resistance, not the founding mountain on which the sacrifice was made, but the formal graduated steps of an institutionalised rise.
+At line 5 you climb in the structure the institution has built for climbing, one step at a time, in the position the ruler line confers.
 The verdict requires firm correctness — 貞 — and the fortune follows from it.

-The decision-relevant translation is the discipline of the institutional ascent at its proper altitude.
-Executives stepping into the C-suite, founders moving from product-market fit into the operational scale phase, partners moving from associate into the named principal seat — all of these are line-5 stair-climbing positions.
-The instruction is explicit that the stairs are real and that the ascent is permitted, but the firm-correctness clause is load-bearing.
-The actor who tries to skip stairs or to take them out of order forfeits the fortune; the actor who climbs one step at a time, in the order the institution sequences them, receives it.
-For founders this is the line that says the move from Series B to Series C is climbed as a single step in the sequence, not as a leap; the move from sole CEO into the bench-deep executive team is climbed as a single step.
+The decision-relevant translation is the discipline of an institutional ascent taken at its proper pace.
+The resident becoming an attending physician, the associate professor going up for a named chair, the officer promoted through the ranks, the executive stepping into a larger leadership seat — all of these are line-5 stair-climbing positions.
+The instruction is explicit that the stairs are real and the ascent is permitted, but the firm-correctness clause is load-bearing.
+Whoever tries to skip stairs or take them out of order forfeits the fortune; whoever climbs one step at a time, in the order the institution sequences them, receives it.
+This is the line that says the jump two rungs up the ladder is still climbed as one step in a sequence, not as a leap; the move from doing the work to leading the people who do it is climbed as a single step, not vaulted.
 The hexagram does not promise unlimited ascent.
-It promises that the stairs the institution has built are ascendable when climbed with the correctness the altitude requires.
+It promises that the stairs the institution has built can be climbed — when they are climbed with the correctness the position requires.

 冥升,利于不息之貞。